1984–85 in English football: Diary of the season

-22 December 1984: Tottenham win 2–1 at Norwich to reclaim leadership of the First Division as Everton are beaten 4–3 at home by Chelsea for whom recent signing Gordon Davies scores a hat-trick.
-Two goals in the last two minutes by transfer listed Alan Biley give Portsmouth a 2–1 win over Oxford.
+22 December 1984: Tottenham Hotspur win 2–1 at Norwich City to reclaim leadership of the First Division as Everton are beaten 4–3 at home by Chelsea, for whom recent signing Gordon Davies scores a hat-trick.
+Two goals in the last two minutes by transfer-listed Alan Biley give Portsmouth a 2–1 win over Oxford United.

-26 December 1984: Bottom of the First Division with only one win and eight points all season, Stoke stun Manchester United 2–1 at the Victoria Ground.
-Liverpool suffer a surprise home defeat to Leicester but Everton win at Sunderland.
-Tottenham stay top on goal difference despite being held at home by West Ham.
+26 December 1984: Bottom of the First Division with only one win and eight points all season, Stoke City stun Manchester United 2–1 at the Victoria Ground.
+Liverpool suffer a surprise home defeat to Leicester City but Everton win at Sunderland.
+Tottenham Hotspur stay top on goal difference despite being held at home by West Ham United.

-29 December 1984: The year ends with Tottenham heading the First Division after beating Sunderland 2–0.
-Everton win by the same score at Ipswich to stay on their heels.
-Blackburn top Division Two although a 3–1 home defeat to Huddersfield cuts their lead to three points while Bradford and Bury are both clear at the top of Divisions Three and Four respectively.
+29 December 1984: The year ends with Tottenham Hotspur heading the First Division after beating Sunderland 2–0.
+Everton win by the same score at Ipswich Town to stay on their heels.
+Blackburn Rovers top Division Two although a 3–1 home defeat to Huddersfield Town cuts their lead to three points while Bradford City and Bury are both clear at the top of the Third and Fourth Divisions respectively.

-1 January 1985: Status quo maintained as Tottenham win at Arsenal and Everton beat Luton.
-Stoke suffer another pasting, this time 4–0 at Coventry.
-Peter Beardsley scores a hat-trick as Newcastle beat Sunderland 3–1.
+1 January 1985: Status quo maintained as Tottenham Hotspur win at Arsenal and Everton beat Luton Town.
+Stoke City suffer another pasting, this time 4–0 at Coventry City.
+Peter Beardsley scores a hat-trick as Newcastle United beat Sunderland 3–1.
 In Division Two, Fulham stage a remarkable fightback from 4–0 down to draw 4–4 at Portsmouth.

-5 January 1985: FA Cup third round shocks include Orient's 2–1 win over West Bromwich Albion and Doncaster Rovers beating QPR 1–0.
-Burton are beaten 6–1 by Leicester at the Baseball Ground after their goalkeeper Paul Evans is left dazed by a missile thrown from the crowd with the score level at 1–1.
+5 January 1985: FA Cup third round shocks include Orient's 2–1 win over West Bromwich Albion and Queens Park Rangers' 1–0 defeat at Doncaster Rovers.
+Burton Albion are beaten 6–1 by Leicester City at the Baseball Ground after their goalkeeper Paul Evans is left dazed by a missile thrown from the crowd with the score level at 1–1.
 The FA subsequently orders the match to be replayed.
-Trouble too at Highfield Road where Manchester City fans riot as their side go down 2–1 to Coventry.
-Telford knock out Third Division leaders Bradford but Dagenham are beaten at Carlisle United.
-Hereford, second in Division Four, hold Arsenal and Wigan Athletic draw at Chelsea after being two goals ahead.
+Trouble too at Highfield Road where Manchester City fans riot as their side go down 2–1 to Coventry City.
+Telford United knock out Third Division leaders Bradford City but Dagenham are beaten at Carlisle United.
+Hereford United, second in Division Four, hold Arsenal and Wigan Athletic draw at Chelsea after being two goals ahead.
 At White Hart Lane, Mark Aizlewood earns Charlton Athletic a replay with a scrambled equaliser after seeing his initial penalty saved by Ray Clemence.
 Luther Blissett scores four in Watford's 5–0 drubbing of Sheffield United.

 8 January 1985: Fourth Division Darlington beat Middlesbrough 2–1 in an FA Cup replay at Feethams.
 The match is held up for 10 minutes during the second half following a pitch invasion.